yqz5514/Machine-Learning-AI-Engineer/MLOps and MLSD/ReadingNotes/AIE/AI Engineering chapter8.1 data engineer-data curation.md

 📌 **Key Takeaway**: **Both model and data improvements are necessary for meaningful AI progress**.

+#### More challenging data annotation
+- Training data should exhibit the behaviors you want your model to learn.
+Acquiring high-quality data annotations is always challenging, but it’s even more challenging if you want to teach models complex behaviors such as **chain-of-thought (CoT)**(chapter 5) reasoning and **tool use**.
+- CoT: CoT prompting nudges the model to work through a problem step-by-step before producing the final answer.
+To teach a model to generate step-by-step responses, its training data should include CoT responses.
+“Scaling Instruction-Finetuned Language Models” (Chun et al., 2024) shows that incorporating step-by-step responses in the finetuning data greatly enhances the performance of models of various sizes on CoT tasks, with accuracy nearly doubling for certain tasks.
+- Tool use: Given the vast amount of knowledge a model acquires during pre- training, many models might intuitively know how to use certain tools.
+However, a model’s tool use ability can be improved by showing it tool use examples.
+It’s common to use domain experts to create tool use data, where each prompt is a task that requires tool use, and its response is the actions needed to perform that task.
+However, what’s efficient for humans might not be efficient for AI, and vice versa.
+As a result, **human annotations might not be ideal for AI agents**.
 ---

 ## **📌 1.
 Data Curation**